 Then There Was Six Flags World of Adventure

 The mega-park never generated the numbers Six Flags had anticipated.
-At the time, Six Flags/Premier Parks had accumulated mounting debt and was a troubled company.
-In an attempt to reduced some of its debt, it sold the entire Ohio property to rival chain, Cedar Fair (owner of Cedar Point) in 2004.
+At the time, Six Flags/Premier Parks, which had rapidly acquired parks both in the U.S. and abroad, had accumulated mounting debt and was a troubled company.
+In an attempt to reduce some of its debt, it sold the entire Ohio property to rival chain, Cedar Fair (owner of Cedar Point) in 2004.

 Return to Geauga Lake